MrJohn91/Fabric_DataLakehouse/README.md

 ---

 ## **Overview**
-This project focuses on building a **Data Lakehouse Architecture** for **Binaryville**, a multinational retailer.
+This project focuses on building a **Data Lakehouse Architecture** for a multinational retailer.
 The goal is to consolidate and analyze large volumes of data generated daily across their operations, enabling efficient decision-making through business-ready insights.

 ---